score-json/json/TSF/trustable/no-parsing-faults/NPF-01.4.md

     publish_documentation: exclude
     test_trudag_extensions: exclude
     ubuntu: include
+score:
+    Jonas-Kirchhoff: 1.0
 ---

-The service does not parse UTF-16 and UTF-32 byte order mark, and throws an exception.
+The service does not parse UTF-16 and UTF-32 byte order mark instead of an UTF-8 byte order mark, and throws an exception.